DPCobb/bandit/README.md

 ### Bandit File (.bdt)

-This will be loaded and run line by line
+This will be loaded and run line by line.
+Really right now this can be any plain text file, eventually we'll check for a .bdt extension.

 ## Methods